MComp (General Track): Frequently Asked Questions

 2. For Applicants – Requirements

-You do not need to have programming or computing experience to be eligible for the MComp (General Track) programme.
-In fact, the MComp (General Track) programme aims to develop your skills and competencies in Computing Fundamentals through the essential courses that would prepare you for core foundations required in the programme.
+You do not need to have programming or computing experience to apply for this programme.
+In fact, the MComp (General Track) programme aims to develop your skills and competencies in computing fundamentals through the essential courses that would prepare you for core foundations required in the programme.

 How does the admission requirements differ for full-time and part-time programme?